ng572/MySQL-demo/README.md

 ## Retention Studies

-suppose we are using the table dim_customer to keep track of each customer's acquisition date.
+suppose we are using a table named `dim_customer` to keep track of each customer's acquisition date.

 suppose we are continuously upsert-ing into dim_customer (which contains the AcquisitionDate), from the daily_activity table\